Guide

 - Listing users and changing permissions

-- Suspending, Resuming, and deactivating an endpoint site
+- Suspending, resuming, and deactivating an endpoint site

 - Listing, creating, editing, and deleting endpoint groups of a site